sabarasaba/wedding/README.md

 $ cp .env-example .env
 ```

-And replace the variables with your own app credentials.
+And replace the variables with your own firebase credentials.

 ## Running / Development